jmatsu/ngrok-autoload-config/README.md

 `ngrok-autoload-config` will find configurations recursively based on a directory structure.

-If a working directory is `~/x/project/a/b/c`, then `ngrok-autoload-config` will use configurations in the following order.
+If a working directory is `~/x/project/a/b/c`, then `ngrok-autoload-config` will use existing configurations in the following order.

 > ~/.ngrok2/ngrok.yml # a global configuration
 > ~/x/ngrok.yml